RJGY/PlexMediaManager/README.md

 ## How to run cause im a fucking idiot and i always forget how to operate this shit
-1. run main retards its not that hard
+1. run main.py retards its not that hard
+2. invite the bot to ur server
+3. run commands

 ## TODO
 - Create list of songs downloaded and location in discord so no duplicates by saving to txt file